kadenf17/kadenf17.github.io/_posts/2023-12-18-Yoyo-Analysis-Part-2.md

 ## Discovering Relationships:

 I now want to see if I can discover any relationships between the different features in my data.
-I created a few different graphs using the Streamlit app I developed using this data (link down below).
+I created a few different graphs using the [Streamlit app](https://yoyoapp.streamlit.app/) I developed using this data.

 The first graph of interest compares brand, price, and where the yoyo was designed in.
 Take a look: